jur-clerkx/popell_top100/README.md

 By default, the project uses the development settings.
 This includes having the project in debug mode.
 However, some things still have to be set to make sure the spotify integration works on your local machine:

+- Set `DJANGO_SECRET` in the environment variables.
+You can generate one at `https://djecrety.ir/`
 - Set the `SPOTIFY_CLIENT_ID` in the environment variables to your spotify API client ID
 - Set the `SPOTIFY_CLIENT_SECRET` in the environment variables to your spotify API client secret
 - Set the `SPOTIPY_REDIRECT_URI` in the environment variables to a local URL for the spotify OAuth callback.